darraghogorman37/Milestone-Project-2/README.md

 ### Wireframes

-A series of wireframes were produced prior to coding to assist with the project development.
-These can be found in the project repository (MILESTONE-PROJECT-1/wireframes.pdf) or can be accessed online from https://github.com/darraghogorman37/Milestone-Project-1/blob/cd84c7c647a8ff781902cb82f42f6fa4a5d28c6a/wireframes.pdf.
+Wireframes were produced prior to coding to assist with the project development.
+These can be found in the project repository (MILESTONE-PROJECT-2/wireframes.pdf) or can be accessed online from .

 ## Features